edgedb/edgedb/docs/reference/connection.rst

   Relative paths are resolved relative to the current working directory.

 **Project-linked instances**
-  When you run ``edgedb project init`` in a given directory, Gel creates an instance and "links" it to that directory.
+  When you run :gelcmd:`project init` in a given directory, Gel creates an instance and "links" it to that directory.
 There's nothing magical about this link; it's just a bit of metadata that gets stored in the Gel config directory.
 When you use the client libraries or run a CLI command inside a